The Melting Pot of Penang

 Colonial architecture and churches in the streets of Georgetown, Penang

-The Peranakans were a unique group of people, also called Peranakan Chinese and Baba-Nyonya – they were the descendants of the 15th- 17th-century Chinese immigrants who then mixed and married with local Malays, fusing cultures and traditions together.
-The Peranakans were often wealthy, educated and powerful people involved with trade and you can get a taste of their opulent lifestyle and many unique customs and traditions at the Peranakan Mansion.
+Penang is home to a unique group of people – The Peranakans.
+Also called Peranakan Chinese and Baba-Nyonya – they were the descendants of the 15th- 17th-century Chinese immigrants who then mixed and married with local Malays, fusing cultures and traditions together.

 The iconic bright blue of Cheong Fatt Tze’s mansion

-Outside of Georgetown the island of Penang offers beaches, forests and more glorious temples.
-Visit the snake temple which is adorned with live poisonous snakes, ride up the funicular to get amazing views from Penang’s Hill Station and make sure to visit one of my favourite temples of all, the sprawling, spectacular and fascinating Kek Lok Si temple.
+Chill out on the beach, ride up the funicular to get amazing views from Penang’s Hill Station, visit the snake temple which is adorned with live poisonous snakes, and make sure to visit one of my favourite temples of all, the sprawling, spectacular and fascinating Kek Lok Si temple.

 The sprawling Kek Lok Si temple, Penang

-Penang also offers a multicultural feast for the taste buds.
-From little boutique restaurants in restored colonial buildings to night markets and good honest street food stalls, all of the meals I had in Penang from Indian curries to Chinese dumplings, noddle soups, dim sum, roti, kebabs, seafood, spicy Thai and Malay curries everything was always cheap, interesting and delicious.
+All of the meals I had in Penang, from Indian curries to Chinese dumplings, noddle soups, dim sum, roti, kebabs, seafood, spicy Thai and Malay curries, were always cheap, interesting and delicious.
+My favourite was the Laksa, a creamy coconut curry noodle soup dish and must try.

 Food in Penang is varied and delicious, my favourite was creamy, sour and spicy curry laksa